 GLA dedicated as serviced apartments, and retail space.

-Rental Income from commercial offices leases (excluding parking fees) in respect of the expiring leases for the periods mentioned is calculated on the basis of Rental Income payable for 2020.
-(2)
+Rental Income from commercial offices leases (excluding parking fees) in respect of the expiring leases for the periods mentioned is calculated on the basis of total Rental Income for 2020.

 MCKINLEY EXCHANGE